-DISCUSSION: The waiver application was denied by the District Director, Mexico City, Mexico.
+DISCUSSION: The waiver application was denied by the Field Office Director, Orlando, Florida.
 The matter is now before the Administrative Appeals Office (AAO) on appeal.
 The appeal will be dismissed.

-The applicant is a native and citizen of Mexico who was found to be inadmissible to the United States pursuant to section 212(a)(9)(B)(i)(II) of the Immigration and Nationality Act (the Act).
-8 U.S.C. § 1182(a)(9)(B)(i)(II), for having been unlawfully present in the United States for more than one year and seeking readmission within ten years of his last departure from the United States.
-The applicant is the spouse of a lawful permanent resident, has a lawful permanent resident mother, and has a U.S. citizen child.
-He seeks a waiver of inadmissibility to reside in the United States.
+The applicant is a native and citizen of El Salvador who was found to be inadmissible to the United States pursuant to section 212(a)(9)(B)(i)(II) of the Immigration and Nationality Act (the Act), 8 U.S.C. § 1182(a)(9)(B)(i)(II), for having been unlawfully present in the United States for more than one year and again seeking admission within ten years of her last departure from the United States.
+The record reflects that the applicant entered the United States without inspection in 1998, remaining until departing in 2004.
+The applicant is the spouse of a U.S. lawful permanent resident.
+She seeks a waiver of inadmissibility in order to reside in the United States with her spouse.

-In a decision, dated August 4, 2011, the field office director found that the applicant failed to establish extreme hardship to his spouse as a result of his inadmissibility.
+The field office director found that the applicant failed to establish that her qualifying relative would experience extreme hardship as a consequence of her inadmissibility.
 The application was denied accordingly.
+See Decision of the Field Office Director dated December 29, 2011.